DesconBelgrade/Klimerko/README.md

 - If your device is showing unintelligible text in Serial Monitor:
 	- Make sure your Serial Monitor is set to baud rate of 115200 (set this in the bottom right corner of Serial Monitor)
 - If your device won't connect to WiFi or AllThingsTalk
 	- Make sure your credentials are correct.
-Check if you copied the [AllThingsTalk credentials](#cloud-platform-credentials) and your WiFi credentials correctly.
-[Reconfigure the credentials to make sure.](#configuring-device-credentials)
+Check if you copied [AllThingsTalk credentials](#cloud-platform-credentials) and your WiFi credentials correctly.
+[Reconfigure credentials to make sure.](#configuring-device-credentials)
 	- Make sure Klimerko is not too far away from your Router
 	- Make sure your Router has internet access
 - If your device is connected, but the sensor data you're seeing on AllThingsTalk is "0":